I mentioned Li Jin 李金 briefly in my book (p.20):

 I also made a couple of brief trips doing a reccy of Daoists in the nearby counties, assisted by my saintlike old friend Li Jin, bright young scholar Liu Yan, and feisty Driver Ma, all delightful company.
 No-one will ever accept any reward for all their work as my amanuensis.
 Elif Batuman’s fine adage about her time in Samarkand rings true: “We were either trying not to give money to people who were trying to take it, or trying to give money to people who were trying to refuse it.”

 Li Jin is indeed a treasure.
 I only realized quite recently that he was once a celebrated performer—but it’s his infinitely generous sincerity that strikes all who meet him.
 In this he resembles the great Li Qing, but his story differs in that the Li family Daoists always strived to keep under the radar, maintaining their independence from official control, whereas Li Jin’s life has been shaped more directly by the vicissitudes of the Party.
-In many ways his story is unexceptional, but while my accounts of Yanggao generally concern folk more than state, it reminds us of the presence of the state—and the presence of Good People within it.
+In many ways his story is unexceptional, but while my accounts of Yanggao generally concern folk more than state, it reminds us of the presence of the latter—and the presence of Good People within it.

 A year older than Li Manshan (but not related to the Li family Daoists), Li Jin was born in 1945 in the poor village of East Shahe just southwest of Tianzhen county-town.
 He had two older brothers, and at first his family thought to give him to a close friend, a childless local doctor, but in the end they kept him.
 Their grandfather was the patriarch.
 He gradually accumulated over 30 mou of land, and with the three brothers helping in the fields, their life was quite comfortable until “Liberation”.
 In the land reform of 1947–48 they were classified as middle peasants (cf. my book pp.95–9); in the 1964 Four Cleanups campaign they were stigmatized as “rich peasants”, and only rehabilitated in 1982—not unlike the Li family Daoists.